Koverse/documentation/docs/source/intro.rst

 How Koverse Works
 =================

-The Koverse Data Lake gives organizations ubiquitous access to their data across the enterprise in a pre-packaged, ready to deploy platform that runs on well known, and usually pre-existing IT infrastructure.
-Data scientists, analysts and business users can easily work together, quickly and iteratively to finally deliver to the organization the key data capabilities it needs.
+The Koverse Data Platform gives organizations ubiquitous access to their data across the enterprise in a pre-packaged, ready to deploy platform that runs on proven highly scalable technologies.
+Data scientists, analysts, and decision makers can easily work together quickly and iteratively to deliver key data capabilities the organization needs.

 One of the fundamental issues with big data technology deployments - those projects that require complex integration of multiple datasets to address a specific business case - is that they are too complex, take too long, and require risky technology integrations and when aggregated across the many solutions that an enterprise can require, are very expensive.
 The data lake is a powerful concept in enterprise IT infrastructure because it offers a solution to all of these issues.
 First, a data lake allows enterprises to store huge amounts of data in its raw form.
 Second, a data lake gives organizations the ability to quickly leverage that data against a given use case from within the system.
 The result is that solutions can be delivered in days or weeks that previously took months or years.
 Delivering a solution requires no additional infrastructure or architecture design because the entire use case can be hosted within the data lake.
 And finally, the reuse of infrastructure and data to support multiple use cases with a single data lake results in a huge reduction in overall cost, allowing organizations to shed their costly and ridged stove-piped solutions.